Khamis Qaddafi, leader of the feared Khamis Brigade, is leaving a trail of death and rumor across Libya

 Rumors and bodies, both features of Muammar Qaddafi's Libya for most of his 42 years in power, have long followed in the wake of his son Khamis.
 On Monday, a few hours after Human Rights Watch released their report, rebel leaders told journalists from Reuters, Sky News, and Al Arabiya that they had killed Khamis.
 It was the third such rebel-touted report of his death, and as before, no evidence has been provided.
 The previous two announcements were later retracted as propaganda, perhaps disseminated by regime loyalists to ease Khamis's latest getaway.

-reputation for seriousness and for avoiding the European parties and tabloid scandals in which his six brothers -- even "serious" Saif and Mutassim -- have at one point or another participated.
+Information about this shadowy regime figure was sparse and difficult to confirm even before Libya's civil war.
+Educated on military affairs and strategy in Russia, he has a reputation for seriousness and for avoiding the European parties and tabloid scandals in which his six brothers -- even "serious" Saif and Mutassim -- have at one point or another participated.
 In the weeks before the Libyan uprisings began, Khamis was reportedly touring the U.S. as an "intern" with AECOM Technology Corporation, an infrastructure development company with business ties in Libya.
 According to a report in the UK Telegraph, Khamis's internship included visits to U.S. military facilities.

 Fragmentary reports place the Khamis Brigade along the front line, wherever it happens to be, during much of the seven-month battle against protesters and rebels.
 One such story appeared only a few days into the February protests, describing the force as using anti-aircraft guns and mercenaries, both features that would reappear in later firsthand reports.
 Black-skinned "mercenaries" imprisoned by rebels would later identify as fighting for the "Khamees battalion," although it's still not clear if such fighters were hired or pressed.